I feel the earth move under my feet-- Chris Vogler & GIRLS LIKE US

 Larissa Sexton-Finck Be(com)ing reel independent woman: an autoethnographic journey through female subjectivity and agency in contemporary cinema with particular reference to independent scriptwriting practice.

 Susan di Rende The Invisible (Wo)Man in Hollywood–the Female Screenwriter.
 Sometimes this link doesn't work, but there's a link embedded in the next one.

 Women Write—Then What?

 Taking Care of Your Characters A very interesting challenge here--

-Many people lost their lives in a second devastating Christchurch earthquake, in February 2011.
-After this, Cheryl Bernstein wrote a brilliant blog post about the danger of forgetting about earthquakes, "A song from under the floorboards".
+There was a second, devastating, Christchurch earthquake, in February 2011.
+After this, Lara Strongman wrote a brilliant blog post about the danger of forgetting about earthquakes, "A song from under the floorboards".

 Domestic violence has increased again following the second earthquake.
 You can donate to the Women's Refuge here.